microsoft/terminal/doc/specs/Configuration object for profiles.md

 ## Solution Design

-We will add an new interface in the `TerminalControl` namespace, called `IAppearance`, which defines how `TerminalControl` and `TerminalCore` will ask for the rendering settings they need to know about (such as `CursorShape`).
+We will add new interfaces in the `TerminalControl` namespace, called `IControlAppearance` and `ICoreAppearance`, which defines how `TerminalControl` and `TerminalCore` will ask for the rendering settings they need to know about (such as `CursorShape`). `TerminalApp` will implement this interface through a class called `AppAppearanceConfig`.

-`TerminalApp` will implement this interface through a class called `AppAppearanceConfig`.
+We will also have `IControlSettings` require `IControlAppearance`, and `ICoreSettings` will require `ICoreAppearance`.

-We will also have `IControlSettings` require `IAppearance`.
-That way, the control `settings` object can itself also be used as an object that implements `IAppearance`.
-We do this so we do not need a separate 'focused' configuration object when we wish to switch back to the 'regular' appearance from the unfocused appearance - we can simply pass in the settings.
+That way, the control's `settings` object can itself also be used as an object that implements both appearance interfaces.
+We do this so we do not need a separate 'regular' configuration object when we wish to switch back to the 'regular' appearance from the unfocused appearance - we can simply pass in the settings.

-On the Settings Model side, there will be a new interface called `IAppearanceConfig`, which is essentially a mirror of the `IAppearance` interface described earlier.
+On the Settings Model side, there will be a new interface called `IAppearanceConfig`, which is essentially a combination/mirror of the appearance interfaces described earlier.
 A new class, `AppearanceConfig`, will implement this interface and so will `Profile` itself (for the same reason as earlier - so that no new configuration object is needed for the regular appearance).
+We are choosing to have a separate interface on the settings model side to maintain its separation from the rest of the terminal.

 When we parse out the settings json file, each state-appearance will be stored in an object of the `AppearanceConfig` class.
 Later on, these values get piped over to the `AppAppearanceConfig` objects in `TerminalApp`.
 This is the